valeryan/code-examples/xmlfeed/README.md

 You code should check for a valid connection and check for results to be returned.
 The content for the database table is irrelevant as the file should work with any content in the database table.
-The delivered result should be a PHP file named ‘index.php’ that when loaded in the web browser will display as a well-formed and correctly typed XML output that could be used by any XML capable reader.
+The delivered result should be at least a PHP file named ‘index.php’ that when loaded in the web browser will display as a well-formed and correctly typed XML output that could be used by any XML capable reader.